gigascience/gigablog/docs/restore.md

-# Restoring GigaBlog
+# Restoring GigaBLOG

-## Creating a backup of GigaBlog
+## Creating a backup of GigaBLOG

-Restoring a version of GigaBlog requires all of the WordPress files and a SQL dump of its wordpressdb MySQL database.
-Execute the command below on the server hosting the GigaBlog website to create this SQL file:
+Restoring a version of GigaBLOG requires all of the WordPress files and a SQL dump of its wordpressdb MySQL database.
+Execute the command below on the server hosting the GigaBLOG website to create this SQL file:

 ```bash
 mysqldump -u root --password=<% root password %> wordpressdb > wordpressdb.sql